gato365/emandoesgato365/content/post/2022-03-23-one-way-anova-with-icu-data/index.markdown

 *Comments:*

-- p-value indicates the likelihood of observing these differences between the sample means given the null hypothesis is true
+- p-value indicates the **likelihood** of observing these differences between the sample means given the null hypothesis is true

-- Since the p-value is large (*>0.05*), it is very likely for us to see these differences given the population means of systolic blood pressure across age groups are the same
+- Since the p-value is small (*= 0*), it is very unlikely for us to see these differences given the population means of systolic blood pressure across age groups are the same

+## Next Post will be...
+My Simulation Based inference Approach

 <!-- Q1.
 What are the ages within each age group?
 Answer this question using programming -->